GEM Conference 2018

 - Looking to future trends in heritage education, posing possible solutions and innovative working practices to address these.

-The GEM 2018 conference will be of immense help to anyone involved in managing or delivering museum, heritage or cultural learning.
-We shall reflect upon the progress that we have made and the possibilities open to us, so that we can move forward together with renewed positivity.
-Most of all, we shall seek to empower the workforce, as the roles of learning and sharing in the lives of the public grow ever more important.
+The GEM 2018 conference aimed to help to anyone involved in managing or delivering museum, heritage or cultural learning.
+We aimed to reflect upon the progress that we have made and the possibilities open to us, so that we move forward together with renewed positivity.
+Most of all, we sought to empower the workforce, as the roles of learning and sharing in the lives of the public grow ever more important.

-For more details about the conference, please visit the following pages:
+For more details about the conference programme, please download the full conference handbook here.